Wild translation surfaces and infinite genus: Intersection of saddle connections

+Even if there exist arbitrarily short saddle connections, a closed geodesic in $X$ cannot be intersected by arbitrarily short saddle connections as we will see in the discussion below.
+We can give a lower bound on the length of intersecting saddle connections by the \emph{immersion radius} of a closed geodesic.

-Similar to the well-known injectivity radius, we will now define the immersion radius of a point resp.\ a curve.
-In contrast to the injectivity radius, we allow that the image of the disk we map into $X$ overlaps itself.
+The immersion radius of a point or of a curve is defined similarly to the well-known \emph{injectivity radius}.
+In contrast to the injectivity radius, we allow that the image of the disk that we map into $X$ overlaps itself.

-\begin{definition}[Immersion radius] Let $(X,\omega)$ be a translation surface with discrete singularities and $\sigma$ a singularity.
+\begin{definition}[Immersion radius] Let $(X,\mathcal{A})$ be a translation surface.